Original Ptolomeo - h 160 807087 192x192 0751 product 239948 1

 Available

-Vertical free-standing steel bookcase, black structure and base in polished stainless steel, engraved with the designer’s signature.
+Vertical free-standing steel bookcase, black structure and polished stainless steel engraved with the designer’s signature.

-Awarded with the 2004 Compasso d’Oro in the same finish version, Original Ptolomeo by Bruno Rainaldi is the free-standing bookcase that doesn’t require any further presentation: it is simple, revolutionary, innovative, as sudden as an intuition and as surprising as its success.
+Awarded with the 2004 Compasso d’Oro, Original Ptolomeo by Bruno Rainaldi is the free-standing bookcase that doesn’t require any further presentation: it is simple, revolutionary, innovative, as sudden as an intuition and as surprising as its success.

 Free-standing, it shows itself as a simple steel column to which thin shelves, also in steel, are attached.
 The shelves gradually disappear as the column is filled with books.
 When it is full, Original Ptolomeo becomes totally imperceptible and it appears as if the books are standing up on their own.